VagelisKalimeris/Test-Go-RestApi/README.md

 ## Limitations
 - `PUT` operations are not covered.
-This is because testing them would have been very similar to `PATCH` which is covered.
+This is because these test cases would have been very similar to `PATCH` cases.
-- Testing paginated results is done in unfiltered 'contains' operations, since newly added test data come up in 1st page(default sorting by latest entry).
+- Testing paginated results works in unfiltered 'contains' operations, since newly added test data come up in 1st page(default sorting by latest entry).
   However, for 'does not contain' operations, we need to go through all result pages, and this is blocked by api with `429, Too many requests`.